NCDHHS RESPONSE TO COVID-19

 The Police Department Building is currently closed to the public and all non-emergent business is being conducted via phone, email, fax, or other virtual means.
 If you have business with the Police Department and need to contact someone there, please call 252-261-3331 or email Jennifer Couture at email@example.com.
 In the event of an emergency, please call 911.
 For all non-emergencies, please call the non-emergency dispatch number at 252-473-3444.

-All Town offices are open normal business hours 8:30 am to 5:00 pm.
-However, in the interest of safety for our visitors and staff, face-to-face contact will be limited.
+Town offices are open normal business hours 8:30 am to 5:00 pm.
+Face-to-face contact is being limited.

 Before visiting any Kitty Hawk office, please check the appropriate website or call to discuss the best way to conduct business.
-For Department Contact information please see below.
+For contact information, please visit https://www.kittyhawknc.gov/coronavirus-disease/.

 Department Contact Information: